 Yet there are a lot of people who hold back from showing goodwill towards others.
 They feel blocked for several reasons; either they’re too busy, they feel timid or embittered by a negative and stingy attitude.

 If you aren’t convinced of this, try walking down a busy street during rush hour.
 You’ll see people racing from point A to point B, too engrossed by their own concerns to care about the welfare of those around them.

 Our participation in this movement will only benefit humanity, but also boost our physical vitality.
 Studies have shown that whenever we engage in an act of kindness, our body releases a feel-good hormone called oxytocin, which has many physiological benefits such as supporting our heart’s function and slowing down the aging process.

 Kindness can be demonstrated in the simplest of ways.
 It may initially require some awareness and deliberate effort on your part before it starts to feel more natural to you.

-Here are a few ways that you can make kindness a regular way of being:
+Here are five ways that you can make kindness a regular way of being:

 1. Give genuine compliments: Our words have a powerful impact on others.
 When you give someone a sincere compliment about something that you like about them, you are essentially validating them.
 Your words might be exactly what they need to hear to inspire them to move to the next level in their life.
 You also improve your own self-esteem whenever you acknowledge the strengths in others.